jpersson/jpersson.github.io/resume.md

 ---
 layout: page
-title: Resume
+title: Résumé
 permalink: /resume/
 ---

 Experienced software engineer who has developed a wide variety of software, web applications and services.

-Having recently moved back to Sweden after 12 years in Vienna I'm currently looking for a new position in the Malmö area.
-Feel free to contact me at [jobs@johanpersson.at](jobs@johanpersson.at) with any questions.
+*Having recently moved back to Sweden after 12 years in Vienna I'm currently looking for a new position in the Malmö area.
+Feel free to contact me at [jobs@johanpersson.at](jobs@johanpersson.at) with any questions.*

-## Skills & list of buzzwords
+## Skills

 * Web application development
 * Web APIs/services